The quiet restlessness of people who want more from life

 Oh, no.

-Instead, they like to focus on the positives (not the negatives) and are hopeful things will work out in the end.
+Instead, they focus on the positives and remain hopeful that things will work out.

 And those little detours?